Overview

 • Liability shift

-Offers merchants protection by shifting liability for fraudulent transactions to the card issuer if proper authentication is used.
+It offers merchants protection by shifting liability for fraudulent transactions to the card issuer if proper authentication is used.
 This minimizes merchants' risk of financial loss due to fraud.

 3DS is vital for secure e-commerce transactions, protecting both merchants and cardholders by preventing unauthorized card use.
+Solidgate supports 3DS verification to strengthen payment processes.
+Merchants can get 3DS details through API requests or webhook notifications, retrieving information on transaction security level and type of 3DS flow applied.

 • Frictionless flow